kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 The resulting function is covering all possible inputs, and we don't need to provide implementation to handle the `Left` case.

+_(Unfortunatelly there is an issue with this implementation, what is described in the [next post]({% link _posts/2021-11-02-prevent-invalid-input-with-dependent-types-fix.md %}).
+But don't worry the remaining of this post is still valid.)_

 If you are an idris pacticioner, then you will notice that `IsRight` is not available in idris at the time of writing of this post.
 It is similar to the `IsJust` type defined in `Data.Maybe` module of the `base` package, and it looks like this:

 ``` haskell